 Some of our patients have been asking about this virus — here are trustworthy answers on how this affects you.

-Note: The original version of this post was published on February 27th, and an updated version is below.
-Dr. Hall will update this post periodically as more information about COVID-19 becomes available.
+Note: The original version of this post was published on February 27th, and it was last updated on March 30th.
+Dr. Hall has more recently written about safely socializing during the COVID-19 pandemic.

-What do I need to know about coronavirus?
+What do I need to know about this coronavirus?